Puneeth-Talluri/CivilAdvocacy/README.md

 • Clicking on the photo of an official will display a Photo Activity, showing a larger version of the photo.

 • An “About” activity will show application information (Author, Copyright data & Version)

-• Your manifest should add permissions for ACCESS_FINE_LOCATION and INTERNET

 • The application is made up of 4 activities, shown below: